 5 Pope John Paul II.
 On the Eucharist in its Relationship to the Church.
 Encyclical Letter of April 17, 2003.
 Pauline Books and Media, Boston.

-6 The Second Vatican Council.
+6 Second Vatican Council.
 Lumen Gentium - Christ is the Light of the World.
-Pauline Books and Media, Boston, published November 21, 1964.
+Pauline Books & Media, Boston, November 21, 1964.

 7 Pope John Paul II.
 The Theology of the Body.
 Pauline Books and Media, Boston, 1997.